Course categories

 DMA110: Demystifying Market Access in the South African Healthcare Environment

-Medical device registration e.g. FDA and CE, which are critical quality, safety and efficacy indicators, are merely authorizations to sell a technology, and the absolute minimum requirement for market access, but are not a guarantee for adoption and/or reimbursement; policy makers demand more!
+Introducing new technologies into the South African health care market can be daunting.
+Funders and other stakeholders manage prioritisation, utilisation, and health care costs through tools such as the Health Technology Assessment (HTA).
+Medical device registration, FDA certification and CE Mark, are critical quality, safety and efficacy indicators, but are merely authorizations to enter a particular market.
+They represent an absolute minimum requirement for market access but are not a guarantee for adoption and/or reimbursement.
+Policy makers and funders demand more!